Logarithmic adic spaces: some foundational results

 \subsection{Acknowledgements}

 This paper was initially based on a paper written by the first author, and we would like to thank Christian Johansson, Kiran Kedlaya, Teruhisa Koshikawa, Martin Olsson, Fucheng Tan, and Jilong Tong for helpful correspondences and conversations during the preparation of that paper.
-We would also like to thank the Beijing International Center for Mathematical Research and the California Institute of Technology for their hospitality.
+We would also like to thank David Sherman and an anonymous referee for their careful reading and many helpful corrections, questions, and suggestions.
+Moreover, we would like to thank the Beijing International Center for Mathematical Research and the California Institute of Technology for their hospitality.